-Normally proficiency in Portuguese (good command of written and spoken Portuguese), a good UK Honours degree and a Master’s degree with Merit or international equivalent in a related subject.
-Please see the website for full details.
+Normally students have proficiency in Portuguese (good command of written and spoken Portuguese), a good UK Honours degree (2:1 Honours or international equivalent) and a Master’s degree with Merit or international equivalent in a related subject.

 Months of entry